RicksonRick/doda_rick/readme.md

 It is an experiment using the OpenAI Assistants API to control your command line and development environment.

-Based on Deno + Electron to provide a ChatUI that can interact with your system to accomplish common development tasks.
+Based on Deno + Electron in order to provide a ChatUI that can run as a website on a remote server or as a desktop app.

 ## Current Functions
 * Creating files